Omnistac/zedux/docs/api/select.md

 Since we called the `selectByRating` selector with different arguments, we just killed our memoization.
 In many situations this is fine.
 But sometimes we need a workaround.

-The solution is to create "selector factories" whose job is to return unique instances of the selector.
+The solution is to create selector factories whose job is to return unique instances of the selector.
 This way we can have multiple parallel selector caches.

 ```javascript
 const createByRatingSelector = rating => state =>